 With the Olympics afterglow now starting to fade, football is stepping back into the breach to fill the sporting public’s thirst for entertainment.

 The big question has been, in Britain at least, whether the positive vibes created by the buzz of athletes giving their all for victory will survive now that the focus has returned to a group whose behaviors have generally been decidedly more questionable.

 An Olympian who trips at the last hurdle is usually applauded for having a go, but spoilt millionaires whose off-field indiscretions are regularly reported in the tabloid press don’t get much sympathy when they writhe around on the pitch trying to con match officials.
-Read the rest of this entry »
+FULL POST

 With the new European club football campaign upon us, it’s time to look into the future and predict what the new season will bring.

 Can last season's champions maintain their momentum?
 Who will be the key players, and what will be the main stories of the 2012-13 campaign?

 Here are my picks for the continent’s top five leagues; have your say in the comments box below.
 FULL POST

 Two major championship wins at 23 years of age: Rory McIlroy’s validation as a world-class golfer continues to grow and grow.

 He has become the sixth youngest multiple major winner in history, and how timely that he pushes Tiger Woods to seventh on that list, eclipsing him by a mere five months.